bobkummerfeld/MyWeb/content/post/firstpost.md

 still usable and we started exchanging messages with Tohoku.

-I was offered a 3 year lectureship and the beginning of 1978 which was converted to tenure track in 1979 and tenured in 1980.
+I was offered a 3 year lectureship at the beginning of 1978 which was converted to tenure track in 1979 and tenured in 1980.